karthikpuranik11/Masked-LM/README.md

 !unzip /path/for/your/new_word_output_500.zip
 ```

-Run the load_model_t5.py file by providing the appropriate path of new_word_output_500 file.
+Copy the code in load_model_t5.py file by providing the appropriate path of new_word_output_500 file into the notebook and run it.

 ### Predicting prepositions

-Run the prediction_t5.py.
+Copy the code in prediction_t5.py and run it.

 To view the predictions: